 International Register of Shipping (INTLREG) through its divisions has developed several services to help the maritime community to comply with the ISPS Code as well as build an effective security regime for the maritime community.

 ISPS code in essence, approaches the issue of ensuring security as a risk management activity, which involves assessment of security risks and vulnerabilities and taking measures to reduce the risk levels, that is reducing the probability of occurrence as well as reducing the consequences in the event of a security incident.

-Following are examples of maritime security related services, various divisions of IRS have developed.
+Following are examples of maritime security related services, various divisions of INTLREG have developed.

-Following advisory services are offered through International Register Management Systems (IRMS), the division of IRS engaged in providing Management System Related Services:
+Following advisory services are offered through International Register Management Systems (IRMS), the division of INTLREG engaged in providing Management System Related Services: